io-fault/root/README.md

 ## Installation

-An aggregate script combining retrieval and setup.
+An aggregate script combining retrieval and setup at the target location.

 ```shell
 	./github/install.sh /opt/fault